 The New Year has rolled around again, well, we are nearly there.
 You have planned this moment for weeks to months and procrastinated.
 You have made plans to abstain from your vices.
 Your vice may be alcohol, bread, cake, candy, cheesecake, chocolate, jelly beans, potatoes, or just about any food you might potentially over-indulgent during this holiday season.

 So did you make one and what is your resolution this year?
 Don’t be ashamed to admit it.
 Over 40% of us will make a plan for a resolution this year, and over 1/5 will make a resolution to lose weight according to Statistic Brain.
-That is a significant number of us, but the most important statistics is that over 80% of use will fail to meet our goal.
+That is a significant number of us, but the most important statistic is that over 80% of us will fail to meet our goal.
 There is a thing you can do to stay motivated, so instead of giving up before the end of the first month, use these easy to implement strategies to ensure you are successful.

 - Set Your Goals SMARTly.
 This first step is to set a goal, and the key to success is to set goals the right way the first time.
 The biggest mistake you make is to set a goal that is unrealistic.
 If your goals at not Specific, Measurable, Attainable, Realistic, and Timely (SMART), you will undoubtedly fail.
-Start with a small and specific goal that you can build on over time.
+Start with a small and specific goal that you can build on overtime.

 - A steady pace wins the race.
 To succeed, you need to follow through.
 The key is building a habit.
 Those who are habitual and have consistency will be more successful over the long haul.
 Develop a pattern of eating and exercise that you can maintain.
 If you hit a road bump and overeat, it is not the end of the world.
 Take a pause and a few deep breaths and press on but do not make the splurge a new habit.